airavata-courses/DevoTeam/report.md

 - Security was a major issue that would stop our system from being production ready.
 The current system is vulnerable to security threats such as Man in the middle attacks and Denial of service attacks.
 We would like to investigate if Istio's security layer can be of benefit here.

 ## Differences from Initial Problem Statement:
 - During the implementation and configuration of Istio on our system, as well as the interactions we had during the lectures we realised that Istio is not a sure shot solution to having a perfect Control Plane and Data Plane to a Distributed System as it is advertised in the documentation and various blog posts on the internet.
 We were more skeptical about its features and value it brought to the system as a whole without implementing it first.
+We wanted to observe the actual benefits within the context f our system.

 ## Problem Statement Development:
 - As service mesh was a new concept to us we started with understanding what a service mesh is.